xwmx/nb/README.md

              clone of <remote-url>.
-             Aliases: `notebooks create`, `notebooks new` archive    Set the current notebook or notebook <name> to "archived" status. export     Export the notebook <name> to the current directory or <path>, making it usable as a local notebook. import     Import the local notebook at <path> to make it global.
+             Aliases: `notebooks create`, `notebooks new` archive    Set the current notebook or notebook <name> to "archived" status. config     Configure the commit author email and name for the notebook. export     Export the notebook <name> to the current directory or <path>, making it usable as a local notebook. import     Import the local notebook at <path> to make it global.